ckb-js/lumos-doc/docs/guides/queryCells.md

 };
 ```

 The `INDEXER` of the example is a RockDB backed indexer that is initialized and started in the <var>hellolumos/src/index.ts</var> file.
-For more information about setting up the Lumos indexer, see [Set Up the RocksDB Backed Indexer](../guides/indexer#set-up-the-rocksdb-backed-indexer).
+For more information about setting up the Lumos indexer, see <Link to={useBaseUrl('/docs/guides/indexer#set-up-the-rocksdb-backed-indexer')}>Set Up the RocksDB Backed Indexer</Link>.

 Try the `findCellsbyLock` function in the Node.js REPL mode: